swiifu/swiifu/README.md

 I'm focussed on full-stack development, studying for my university course, and I currently work as an apprentice for [@RicohUK](https://www.instagram.com/ricohuk/).📍

-Outside of work, I'm also training as a hybrid athlete, and I'm into FPV and Cinematic Drones which you can see the journey here [@Yanis_FPV](https://www.instagram.com/yanis_fpv/).
+Outside of work, I'm also training as a hybrid athlete, and I'm into FPV and Cinematic Drones - you can see the journey here [@Yanis_FPV](https://www.instagram.com/yanis_fpv/).

 **Connect with me!**